Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Obsolete inventory management needs to adapt to the fast-paced procurement environment.
 However, changes are inconsistent and may have varying conditions.
 These conditions include consumer preference, trend adjustment, and digital improvements.
 Considering these factors is vital in managing and minimizing the organization’s inventory.

-The Causes of Obsolete Inventory
+The 5 Common Causes of Obsolete Inventory

 Obsolete inventory is a challenge that arises from supply chain management.
 Numerous factors, such as technology, consumers, and product lifecycles, affect the process.

 Organizations need to tackle the consequences of maintaining unusable goods in their storage.
+They must implement proactive measures and regulations to ensure operational efficiency.

 Below are three discussions of the three common causes of an obsolete inventory: